fedelibre/LilyDev/README.md

 In case the id is different, read
 [this tutorial on changing UID and GID](https://muffinresearch.co.uk/linux-changing-uids-and-gids-for-user/).

+#### Running graphical applications from the container

-Finally, you might need to run a graphical application from the container, for example gitk.
+You might need to run one or more graphical applications from the container, for example gitk or lily-git.
 This is not allowed, unless you specify the display you want to use.
 Check it out in the host with this command:

     echo $DISPLAY